-I think talking about recipe organization and prioritization is a whole ‘nother post in it of itself.
+I think talking about recipe organization and prioritization is a whole other post in it of itself.
 So, I’ll gather my thoughts and points and work on that one for a later date.

-For now, let me introduce you and re-introduce myself to beignets, or buñuelos, as we call them.
-These globally loved doughnuts are something I remember eating as a child, but have no recollection at what point abuela or mami just stopped making them.
-In fact, the last time I remember having one, was about 13 years ago during a visit to Miami, where my paternal grandmother’s brother was making them from scratch.
+For now, let me introduce you to beignets, or buñuelos, as we call them.
+These globally loved doughnuts are something I remember eating as a child, but have no recollection at what point Abuela or Mami just stopped making them.
+Prior to making them for this post, the last time I remember having one, was about 13 years ago during a visit to Miami, where my paternal grandmother’s brother was making them from scratch.

-I stood in complex amazement of how he made the dough, more so the ingredients he was using to make them, and then how he meticulously shaped them into mini size 8’s.
+I stood in complex amazement of how he made the dough, moreso the ingredients he was using to make them, and then how he meticulously shaped them into mini size 8s.
+Clearly, I wasn’t cooking professionally at the time.
 I was so giddy and couldn’t wait to dig in; acting more like an adolescent at an amusement park, so perhaps it was more than 13 years ago.

 Oh yes, it must have been!

-During Christmas, mami and I got really hyped up about cooking different things.
-She’s been more and more intrigued by the non-Cuban dishes I prepare for my clients, and I’ve been more and more interested in going back to solid, traditional Cuban food, 3-4 generations back, as I continue the saga of writing my cookbook.
+A few days before Christmas, Mami and I got really hyped up about cooking different things.
+She’s been more and more intrigued by the non-Cuban dishes I prepare for my clients, and I’ve been more and more interested in going back to solid, traditional Cuban food, 3-4 generations back.
+We started talking and decided on a few dishes to tackle together.

-So on a cold afternoon a few weeks ago, while experiencing gut-wrenching cabin fever (because DC got hammered with 23” of snow 2 days before Christmas), we decided to take a stab at making these figure eight Cuban luvies.
-After 2 hours of table-talk-turned loud debate over which was the right recipe, we finally agreed on one, which was more or less a combination of 4: grandma’s brother, my cousin’s aunt, some Cuban website and my mother’s own creativity and determination to make it our own.
+So on a cold afternoon a few weeks ago, we decided to take a stab at making these figure eight Cuban luvies.
+After 2 hours of table-talk-turned loud debate over which was the right recipe, we finally agreed on one, which was more or less a combination of 4: grandma’s brother, my cousin’s aunt, some Cuban website, and my mother’s own creativity and determination to make it our own.

 We limited ours to 2 main vegetables, though I’m putting plantain in my next batch.
 We figured too many elements would take a way from the intensity of the intended flavor.
 Of course, you can play around and get all messy, if you’d like!